A Ghost Story

 Destruction. ("You're not going to hurt him, are you?")

 "I want to be a part of you."
-She says, looking deeply and intimately into my eyes.
+She says to me, looking deeply and intimately into my eyes.
 I turn cold.

 "A part of us?"